metalevel-tech/wwwsas/README.md

 12. **Setup ModSecurity**.
 The setup will (re)create the ModSecurity's log directory, chosen before.

-    If this is a new installation, the setup will create default `.conf` files from the examples, that comes with the relevant installation packages.
+    If this is a new installation, the setup will create default `.conf` files from the examples that comes with the relevant installation packages.
 These files are:

     * `/etc/modsecurity/modsecurity.conf`
     * `/etc/modsecurity/coreruleset/crs-setup.conf`
     * `/etc/modsecurity/coreruleset/rules/REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf`
     * `/etc/modsecurity/coreruleset/rules/RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf`

-    After that these files will be compared with the `.example` files that comes with our repository (`www-security-assistant`) under the directory `assets/`.
+    After that these files will be compared with the `.example` files that comes with our repository (`wwwsas`) under the directory `assets/`.
 If this is an update only this step will be performed.

     Here you must replace the existing `.conf` files with the new ones that involve our main script to ModSecurity's setup.
 Or you must edit these files in a appropriate way.
-The installation script will update also the file `apache2/mods-available/security.2.conf` that involves the above configuration files within the Apache's configuration.
+The installation script will update also the file `apache2/mods-available/security2.conf` that includes the above configuration files within the Apache's configuration.

-    Further the installer will setup `logrotate` entry for the ModSecurity logs and also `crontab` for the GeoIP DB update script ow OWASP ModSec CRS.
-Finally the file `assets/www/wwwsas.issues.ph` will be created (it is local and you can edit it as you wish), and it will be sym-linked to each first level sub directory in `/var/www` where ModSecurity will redirect the bad guys.
+    Further the installer will setup `logrotate` entry for the ModSecurity logs and also `crontab` for the GeoIP DB update script used by ModSecurity CRS rules.
+Finally the file `assets/www/wwwsas.issues.php` will be created (it is local and you can edit it as you wish).
+This file will be sym-linked to each first level sub directory in `/var/www` where ModSecurity will redirect the bad guys.

 13. **Iptables minimal configuration**.
 At this stage the rules listed below will be applied.
-For one step further advanced configuration you can check and apply the file `iptables.basic-setup.local`.

     ````bash
     iptables -N WWWSAS              # Create the chain where wwwsas.sh will push rhe bad gays